 What is a maiden name?

-What is the meaning of 'maiden name' and why is it important to know
+What is the meaning of 'maiden name' and why is it important for family history?

 A maiden name is a woman's surname before she is married, usually the family name of her parents and the name registered at her birth.
 The term is typically only used for women who also have a married name.